AaronJaramillo/zper0.1/README.md

 An, extension of zper could use django 3.0s new ASGI features to authenticate and manage the payments via the django framework but pass off the authenticated requests to a more sophisticated async service for things like live streaming video, or high-frequency/enriched-data API access.
 Basically, ideally the content and service behind the pay wall could be built on any framework with the zper django app acting as a proxy with some invoicing features. also would be good to extend to the client side.
 A sortof specialized thin wallet which knows how to derive these keys and make requests with them.

+#TODO
+- Set Permisssions for which specific endpoints can be accessed by which key
+- Update process_tx to allow for purchasing multiple endpoints from the same pubkey
+- All the Admin views need authentication decorators